confirado/apto-one-core/Tests/cypress/_README.txt

 Testing form inputs
 -------------------------------------------------------------

-For testing form input we have special classes in "src/apto-one-core/Tests/cypress/classes/common/elements/form".
+For testing form inputs we have special classes in "src/apto-one-core/Tests/cypress/classes/common/elements/form".
 All methods here are written so that you can chain them.

 Example "Input":